-Unless otherwise provided by the general statutes, a special act or local charter, voting hours at special elections are the same as regular elections, from 6 a.m. to 8 p.m.
-Voters already in line at 8 p.m. can vote. (§9-174)
+Early voting hours are 10am to 6pm each day.
+Unless otherwise provided by the general statutes, a special act or local charter, voting hours on the day of the special elections are the same as regular elections, from 6 a.m. to 8 p.m.
+Voters already in line at 8 p.m. can vote. (§ 9-174)